jim-schwoebel/allie/training/readme.md

 * If clean == True, then clean each folder.
 This will remove any duplicate files (through byte-wise analysis).
 * If augment == True, can augment via augmentation scripts (audio, text, image, and video data).
-* Compress models? --> if True, compress with AutoKeras or scikit-learn compress (faster predictions from features) - https://github.com/Tencent/PocketFlow
+* compress == True, compress ML models with AutoKeras or scikit-learn compress (faster predictions from features)
 * Create YAML file (for GitHub repository) - if True, select a cool .GIF to put in repo readme (docker container, featurizers, automated testing w/ test file)
 * Ludwig (features) - need to be able to featurize according to image - path to image and text types - transcripts